Two Days In Dublin Itinerary

 - Forge your own Irish Claddagh Ring in Silverworks.

-- If you're tired of walking, you could take the Afternoon Tea on a vintage bus.
+- You could take the Afternoon Tea on a vintage bus.

 - Lunchtime theatre in Bewley's Cafe.
 One hour plays in this historic cafe.

-Here is full details for this afternoon's route
+Here are more full details for this afternoon's route

 5pm : Your Hotel